Meet our Facilitator

 Dr. Yusra Ahmad

 Dr. Yusra Ahmad, MD, FRCPC, is a community & academic psychiatrist in Toronto.
 She graduated with a BA from the University of Chicago and an MD from the University of Toronto where she completed her residency in psychiatry in 2013.
-She is affiliated with Women's College Hospital and the University Health Network.
-She is a Clinical Lecturer in the Division of Psychotherapy, Humanities & Psychosocial Interventions at the Department of Psychiatry at the University of Toronto.
-She teaches on Muslim mental health to the PGY-1 psychiatry residents as part of their core curriculum.
+She is affiliated with Women's College Hospital and is a Clinical Lecturer in the Division of Psychotherapy, Humanities & Psychosocial Interventions at the Department of Psychiatry at the University of Toronto.

 As a single mom, she understands the endless hours of hard work & struggle that never get noticed.
 She is grateful to every single soul on her path.
 She would not have made it this far without all of those invisible connections & the relentless sacrifice of so many before her.